-- The existing inventory of the condition of all City irrigation systems shall be maintained and updated. - A replacement program (major maintenance program) is needed to ensure timely upgrading or replacement of old systems.
-The existing irrigation system major maintenance replacement program shall be maintained to provide priority-based direction for replacement funding.
+- An existing inventory of the condition of all managed irrigation systems shall be maintained and updated as required. - A replacement program (major maintenance program) is needed to ensure timely upgrading or replacement of old and antiquated systems.
+This is currently achieved through the Parks & Community Services 7-year Renovation and Refurbishment Plan.